How to change a plug socket

 The metal back boxes must be earthed, so run a short length of earth cable between the earth terminals of the back box and the faceplate.

-Step 11: Fit the new faceplate
+Step 4: Reassemble the socket and fit the new faceplate

 Being careful not to trap any of the wires between the socket and the socket box, fit the new faceplate.
 If the new screws don’t fit the old box, re-use the original screws you kept to one side.
-Be careful not to over tighten your screws – you don’t want to crack your new socket’s casing.
+Be careful not to over tighten your screws—you don’t want to crack your new socket’s casing.

 How to fit a flush-mounted socket to a solid wall